-Opened in 1996, this campsite is not only well placed for Dublin, but also offers a welcome stopover if travelling to the more southern counties from the north of the country, or vice versa.
-Despite its close proximity to the city, and the constant noise from the dual carriageway, being located in the 300-acre Corkagh Park gives it a ‘heart of the country’ atmosphere.
+Opened by the local council in 1996, this campsite is well placed for Dublin and offers a welcome stopover if travelling to the more southern counties from the north of the country, or vice versa.
+Despite its close proximity to the city and the constant noise from the dual carriageway, being located in the 300-acre Corkagh Park gives it a ‘heart of the country’ atmosphere.

 There are 113 pitches on hardstanding for caravans, laid out in bays and avenues, all fully serviced (10A Europlug).
 Mature trees and shrubs separate pitches, and roads are of tarmac.
 Beyond the entrance gate and forecourt stands a timber-fronted building housing the site amenities.
 The reception building includes information on the local area, a small book exchange and a communal TV.
 Plus, a shop sells the essentials needed to cook on-site and some sanitary facilities.
 Some facilities show their age but are well-kept and cleaned regularly.